Querying Contract State

 However, this design violates one of the basic principles of the actor model, namely that each contract has exclusive access to its own internal state.
 (Both

 query_custom fail in this regard).
 Far from just being a theoretical issue, this may lead to concurrency and reentrancy issues if not handled correctly.
 We do not want to push such safety critical reasoning into the laps of the contract developers, but rather provide these security guarantees in the platform.
-It also prevents any future work on sharding, as we require all other state to be synchronously available.
-If we loosen queries to "readonly snapshot of a recent state", we could even allow cross-shard queries in some cases.
+However, providing old data also leads to many possible errors and bugs, especially since we use the same

 Another issue is to avoid reentrancy.
 Since these queries are called synchronously, they can call back into the calling contract and possibly cause issues.
-Since queries only have read-only access and cannot have side-effects, this is not nearly as dangerous as executing a remote contract synchronously, but still may be an issue to guard against.
-In particular, it could cause issues with some of the caching optimizations (like instance LRU cache) used inside
+Since queries only have read-only access and cannot have side-effects, this is not nearly as dangerous as executing a remote contract synchronously, but still may be an issue to consider.
+Notably, it will only have access to the state before the current execution.
+I cannot see a place where this could cause more errors than a query function intentionally returning false data, but it is a place to investigate more.